About salary.city

 Data Independence

 salary.city runs entirely independent data streams.
-We deliberately ignore subjective "livability" polling metrics to focus purely on objective computational models for total compensation math.
+We deliberately ignore subjective "livability" polling metrics to focus on documented compensation math.

 Editorial Team & Data Governance